 \section{Strengthening the $\mathsf{\#P}$-Hardness Result}

 \begin{toappendix} \end{toappendix}

-The dichotomy of \Cref{th:cnx-hom-closed} is limited in two respects: \begin{itemize} \item The result only covers "connected@@q" "constant-free" queries. \item When an "OMQ" is seen as an abstract query, the distinction between "consistent" and "inconsistent" "ABoxes" is lost.
-However, one might be interested in explaining answers to a query only over "consistent" "ABoxes". \end{itemize} When considering "OMQ"s in $(\horndl,\textup{"UCQ"})$, both of these points can be improved upon by studying the properties of such "OMQ"s that are "non-FO-rewritable".
+The dichotomy of \Cref{th:cnx-hom-closed} is limited in two respects: \begin{itemize} \item The result only covers the class of "connected@@q" "constant-free" queries, because this is the scope of \Cref{thm:homclosedconn-pods-dichotomy}.
+However, if we wish to compute Shapley values of answers to non-Boolean queries, we must first instantiate the free variables with the constants from the answer tuple, and then consider the resulting query with constants. \item When an "OMQ" is seen as an abstract query, the distinction between "consistent" and "inconsistent" "ABoxes" is lost.
+However, one might be interested in explaining answers to a query only over "consistent" "ABoxes". \end{itemize} When considering "OMQ"s in $(\horndl,\UCQ)$, both of these points can be improved upon by studying the properties of such "OMQ"s that are "non-FO-rewritable".